-America changed in the years since Wall Street made their power grab…excuse me…the Great Recession occurred.
+The United States changed in the years since the Wall Street crowd made their power grab…excuse me…since the Great Recession occurred.

 I also blog at Medium.